atgeller/WASM-Redex/README.md

 For example, for a research project we have built an extended type system for WebAssembly on top of this model.
 There are two straightforward ways to build language extensions using this model:

-1. The preferred way is to use Redex's `define-extended-*` forms to explicity extend the basic WebAssembly specification.
+1. The preferred way is to use Redex's `define-extended-*` forms to explicitly extend the basic WebAssembly specification.
 For example, using `define-extended-language` to extend the base WebAssembly syntax with new types or instructions, and then using `define-extended-relation` and `define-extended-judgment` when necessary, or creating new reduction relations and judgement forms.
 2. Create a fork of this repository, and change the language definition, reduction relation, and judgment forms as needed.

 ## Syntax
 The syntactic representation used in the model is `s-expression` based.
-It contains a few more parentheses than are present in the original grammer (to speed up parsing).
+It contains a few more parentheses than are present in the original grammar (to simplify parsing).
 Other small differences include:
 * The removal of the `.` character between types and a number of terminal expressions (e.g., `i32.add` becomes `(i32 add)`).
 * The explicit enumeration of the `sx` non-terminal in binops and relops.
 * Optional terms are handled via enumeration or faked using lists (there's a hidden low-priority TODO to clean this up).

-The WASM Redex language is defined in `Syntax.rkt`.
+The WASM Redex syntax is defined in `Syntax.rkt`.
 A typeset version can be viewed below and uses similar terminology to the WebAssembly paper.

 ![The WebAssembly language syntax](Syntax.pdf)